When consent is required

 The installation, and keeping installed, of any overhead electric line requires (with certain limited exceptions) the Department for the Economy's consent under Article 40 of the Electricity (Northern Ireland) Order 1992.

 Each Article 40 application is required to be in writing and to be accompanied by a map identifying the land across which the electric line is to be installed and kept installed.
 The application must also state: (a) the length of the proposed line and its nominal voltage; and (b) whether all wayleaves have been agreed with the owners and occupiers of the land proposed to be crossed by the line.
-An application fee (currently £60) is payable, by cheque to the Department, with the application.
+An application fee (currently £60) is payable to the Department, with the application.

-Application form (Northern Ireland Electricity)
+Application form (Northern Ireland Electricity Networks)

 Application form (private operator)